laurentmmeyer/ContactsAutoCompleteTextView/README.md

+# THIS LIB IS CURRENTLY NOT RELEASED, JUST IN ALPHA BUT IT MISSES FEATURES WHICH COULD BE PARTIALLY IN CODE BUT NOT WORKING

 ContactAutoCompleteTextView is a view which allows the user to search across all his contacts to get different kind of result like email, phone number or even postal address (who use postal address anymore? :smile:).